What Else Science Requires of Time

 Measurements on (spatially) separated systems cannot directly influence each other—that would be magic.

-Entangled pairs of particles are not well understood but not literally magical.
+Entangled pairs of particles are not well understood.
 There are no-go theorems that imply entangled particles cannot be used to send messages from one place to another instantaneously, although this does not rule out instantaneous, coordinated behavior across great distances.
 Also, with entanglement, there are not two particles separated by a distance, but rather a single extended particle-like system.
 Some speculate that the two particles in this system are connected in a higher dimension by a wormhole.

 The classical hot big bang theory declares that the universe was once in a very small, very compressed, and very hot state.
 The universe suddenly exploded and has been expanding and cooling ever since.
 The explosion was an explosion of space, not merely an explosion of material within an already existing space.
 The explosion began about 13.8 billion years ago, and the explosive process created, and is still creating, new space.
 The big bang theory in some form or other is accepted by the vast majority of astronomers, astrophysicists, and philosophers of physics; but it is not as firmly accepted as is the theory of relativity.